-Prerequisite: COMPASS reading score of 70; or a "C" or "P" in STSK 96, 98, 99, TSRE 50, 55, 75; or ENGL 151.
+Prerequisite: ACCUPLACER® reading score of 60, or a "C" in TSRE 55, or ENGL 151.
 This course introduces students to health, safety, and nutrition issues and practices in child care centers and homes (including universal health precautions, community health, and the respective legal implications).
 Students will study the eating practices and nutrition of young children and the implication they play in promoting healthy physical, social, language, and cognitive development.
 Emphasis will be placed on preventing communicable diseases and providing safe environments.
 This course is based on NAEYC standards of child development practices.
 Each student will be required to spend two to four clock hours completing field experience outside of scheduled class times which may include working with young children, families, and early childhood professionals.
 Lab Fee

-ECE 209 Fundamentals of Early Childhood Education 3 CR
+ECE 209 Fundamentals of Early Childhood Education

-Prerequisite: COMPASS reading score of 70; or a "C" or "P" in STSK 96, 98, 99, TSRE 50, 55, 75, or ENGL 151.
+Prerequisite: ACCUPLACER® reading score of 60, or a "C" in TSRE 55, or ENGL 151.
 This course introduces students to various theories and philosophies of childcare, developmentally-appropriate practice, and the CDA functional areas.
 The critical periods of growth and development for children ages newborn to eight are emphasized.

-ECE 210 Child Growth and Development
+ECE 210 Child Growth and